 Ultimately, the goal of these eco-villages or communities is to create solutions to reduce their ecological footprints.
 This means engaging in activities that regenerate social and natural environments.
 They can achieve this by effectively using and conserving the earth’s resources.
 In essence, eco-villages constitute part of the awakening of the human consciousness to embrace sustainability.

 Due to the increasing global environmental, social, cultural, and economic crises our planet is facing, it only fits that we need lifestyle changes.

 Cities account for about 71 to 76% of carbon dioxide emissions.
 Ecovillages, in this case, can be seen as a movement towards a sustainable planet and future.
 These communities embrace human unity as a tool to restore our first home, earth.
-Unlike a regular community, an ecovillage embraces a low impact and high-quality living style.
-Ecovillage communities support local production of food, use renewable energy and support a natural way of life.
+Unlike a regular community, an ecovillage embraces a low-impact and high-quality living style.
+Ecovillages form around an intentional community and support local production of food, use of renewable energy and support a natural way of life.

 We can trace the development of ecovillages to various origins, such as the journey of spiritual enlightenment and self-sufficiency.
 However, the term ‘“ecovillage” or ecovillages” didn’t become widespread till researchers Diane and Robert Gilam released a report in 19911.

 human-scale full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development, and can be successfully continued into the indefinite future

 They described villages that served as models for sustainable ways of living; These later became known as ecovillages.
 New communities sprang up, and some existing ones started identifying as ecovillages.